 Dundurn was built for Sir Allan Napier MacNab.
 His family hailed from Scotland, although he himself was born in Newark (now known as Niagara-on-the-Lake) and he grew up in York (now Toronto).

 MacNab purchased the land in 1832.
 He moved his family into his new Regency Italianate mansion in 1835.
 He lived here for 27 years and died in his bedroom on the second floor.
 The house is now a museum and is decorated to reflect the period of 1855 when MacNab was the Premier of the United Canadas, the predecessor of Confederation.

-can tell that Dundurn was once a luxurious place – a “monster home” of its day,
+Dundurn was a luxurious place – a “monster home” of its day,

 the most costly house in Hamilton, featuring work by that era’s talented

 craftsmen.
-The grounds, which were once much more extensive, still sprawl
+The grounds, which were once much more extensive, sprawl

 around the castle, and include outbuildings, a lovely lawn, and a walled

 kitchen garden that once again grows food and flowers.
 The back yard overlooks the